Gyoshi/PhoA-SaveStates/README.md

 Your quicksave data is stored as a file in the mod folder.

+## State preservation
+Everything related to Gail and her progress through the story is preserved across quicksaves and -loads.
+The state of the npcs and objects in a room is not.
+More precisely:

 This utility saves and loads
 - Location
 - Inventory
 - Health/energy state
-- Game state that is transferred across normal saves (progression flags)
+- Game state that is transferred across normal saves (progression flags, chrysalis locations, etc.)

 Does not currently save
 - Gail's exact state (velocity, rolling/swimming/climbing, etc.)